orangejuice/blog/data/activity/movie-新映像的世纪-2015/record.en.md

 ---
-title: Century of New Images
+title: The New Vision of the Century
 category: movie
 status: done
 rating: 5